-In 2016, UNB passed Property Tax Laws, under the standards of the First Nations Tax Commission.
+In 2023, UNB repealed and replaced the 2016 Property Assessment Law and the Property Tax Law under the standards of the First Nation Tax Commission.

 The UNB Property Tax Laws allow UNB to implement its jurisdiction over property taxes.
 Instead of the Province of BC collecting taxes on UNB lands, UNB (a First Nation government) began to collect taxes in 2017.
 See information in attachments or links to learn more: